 Why (And How) To Start Teaching Coding In School Fueled by an incredible demand in the workforce for proficient programmers and the need to teach critical thinking skills, the coding movement in schools has exploded.
 Furthermore, we all communicate through technology, so we should at least know the basic premise of coding because the gadget sitting in our pocket, or on our desk, should not be a mysterious black box to us or our students.
 Just like writing, multimedia, art, and music are mediums to show ideas, coding can be another form of expression.
 Learn To Code, Code To Learn We need to think beyond the syntax of a programming language and focus on how using coding as a learning tool will not only give students a key 21st Century Skill but also allow them to demonstrate their learning through another creative outlet.
 Mitch Resnick, co-founder and creator of the MIT Media Labs, coined the phrase “Learn to code, code to learn.”

+Quest description generator This description generator will generate a fairly random quest.
+Some aspects of the descriptions will remain the same, this is done to keep the general structure the same, while still randomizing the details.
+I've separated the quests into two types, battle and gathering.
 Teach Coding in the Classroom: Resources from ISTE '14 I was super excited to attend Hack Education (originally called “EdubloggerCon”), an all-day unconference held the Friday before the formal start of ISTE 2014.
 This interactive day of learning, now in its eighth year, was touted to me as the event to attend in Atlanta, and it did not disappoint.
 The informal, small-group conversations were inclusive and welcoming.
 The "rule of two feet" meant that if you needed to move, you were encouraged.
 And session topics were diverse -- on the schedule were discussions about maker education, augmented reality, design thinking, game-based learning, coding in the classroom, digital storytelling, and many, many more!